RMerl/asuswrt-merlin.ng/README-merlin.txt

 No longer supported:
  * RT-N16
+ * RT-N66U
+ * RT-AC66U

 NOTE: all the "R" versions (for example RT-N66R) are the same as their "U" counterparts, they are just different packages aimed at large retailers.
 The firmware is 100% compatible with both U and R versions of the routers.
 Same with the "W" variants that are simply white.

+The legacy 380.xx branch is no longer being actively developed.
+Support for the RT-N66U and RT-AC66U has been dropped.

 Features